AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_unity.md

 #### Remove a chat group admin

 Only the chat group owner can call `RemoveGroupAdmin` to remove an admin.
-Once demoted to a regular member, the original admin and the other chat group admins receive the `IGroupManagerDelegate#OnAdminRemovedFromGroup` callback.
+Once demoted to a regular member, the former admin and the other chat group admins receive the `IGroupManagerDelegate#OnAdminRemovedFromGroup` callback.

 The following code sample shows how to remove a chat group admin: